 Note: Be extremely careful when using any destructive command like

 rm.
-There is no "undo" command for these actions so it is possible to accidentally destroy important files permanently.
+There is no “undo” command in the shell, so it is possible to accidentally destroy important files permanently.

 To remove a regular file, just pass it to the

-Likewise, to remove empty directories, we can use the
+Likewise, to remove empty directories, you can use the

 rmdir command.
 This will only succeed if there is nothing in the directory in question.
 For instance, to remove the